Healthy Juices To Drink During Pregnancy

 Vegetable juices can be consumed during pregnancy in moderation (4).
 Consult a doctor before consuming vegetable juices during pregnancy to know the adequate and safe quantities.

 Pregnancy is the period when your body requires more of everything.
 More energy, more nutrients, and more fluids!
 So this list of healthy juices to drink during pregnancy can offer you all of that, along with a variety in taste and flavor.
 These juices can help you and aid in your baby’s healthy development.
-Always opt for freshly pressed juices to soak in all its benefits and combine them with other nutritious foods.
+Always opt for freshly pressed juices and homemade energy drinks while pregnant to soak in their benefits.
+Combine them with other nutritious foods for a balanced and well-rounded diet.
 However, consult your ob/gyn before including these in your diet to learn about the safe consumption amounts to prevent any adverse reactions.

 Infographic: Healthy Juices To Include In Your Pregnancy Diet